IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.GoogleCloudSubmitToArchiveCommand"``

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":GoogleCloudBucket, :GoogleCloudProject"``
+``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":GoogleCloudBucket, :GoogleCloudProject, :BagGeneratorThreads"``

 The Google Cloud Archiver defines two custom settings, both are required.
+It can also use the :BagGeneratorThreads setting as described in the DuraCloud Archiver section above.
 The credentials for your account, in the form of a json key file, must also be obtained and stored locally (see below):

 In order to use the Google Cloud Archiver, you must have a Google account.
 You will need to create a project and bucket within that account and provide those values in the settings: